shufflrr/userguide/src/presentations-building.md

 You can edit your slides right in Shufflrr!
 ![How to edit](img/presentations-editchild.png)

+Visit the [Editing Presentations](presentations-editing.md) page to learn more.

 > **Pro tip!**
 >
 > If you download the deck to make changes in another application, be sure to upload it with the *same name*.
 Otherwise, you will break the [parent-child relationship](presentations-slide-inheritance.md), and updates will not come through to the children.